epfl-ml4ed/ripple/README.md

 ## Usage Guide

 Jupyter notebooks and python scripts needed to reproduce the paper's results are provided in `scripts\` folder.
 Short descriptions regarding the research question and methodology are also presented at the beginning of each of the notebooks.

+- Start by cloning this repository with `git clone https://github.com/epfl-ml4ed/ripple.git`.
+- Install the required packages to run these scripts with `pip install -r requirements.txt`.
+- Run the desired scripts below to reproduce experiments from the paper.

 **data_splits.ipynb**
 Splits the dataset for each of the courses found in `data\prep_data` folder into train, validation, and test with respect to the defined percentages (80-10-10 as default).